Table of Contents

-For example here is a sample output. you can see the working mechanism of reset command.
+For example here is a sample output. you can see the working mechanism of the reset command.

-What is git diff and how it works?
+What is git diff and how does it work?

-the syntax if the command is as follow.
+the syntax of the command is as follows.

-The plus sign(+) at the starting of line means current line added.
+The plus sign(+) at the starting of the line means the current line is added.

 the minus sign(-) at the starting means, current line deleted

---staged flag is used to view the changes in staged file that is not committed yet. for example consider the same example for the file mentioned above.
+--staged flag is used to view the changes in the staged file that is not committed yet. for example, consider the same example for the file mentioned above.